Guidance documents provide technical information to assist with specific

 RI/FS regardless of which version of the SOW is used.

-This document provides an overview of activities related to HHW in Oregon during 2008 and 2009, including collections,
+This document provides an overview of activities related to household hazardous waste in Oregon during

-product stewardship, and waste prevention.
-The report focuses on the
+2010 and 2011, including collections, product stewardship, and waste prevention.
+The report includes

-operated by local governments and industry.
-An appendix includes data on
+information about programs operated by DEQ, local governments and industry.
+Appendices include data on

 This document is a complete report of a telephone survey of Oregon